vmp1/vmp1.github.io/_pages/research.md

 ### <span style="color:#000000">Policy Briefs</span>

-*Extreme Measures: A National Descriptive Analysis of Closure and Takeover of Traditional Public, Charter, and Private Schools* (with Douglas N. Harris). [(Link)](https://reachcentered.org/uploads/policybrief/REACH-National-Closure-Restructuring-2022-05-24.pdf).
+*Extreme Measures: A National Descriptive Analysis of Closure and Takeover of Traditional Public, Charter, and Private Schools* (with Douglas N. Harris).
+National Center for Research on Education Access and Choice Policy Brief (May 2022). [(Link)](https://reachcentered.org/uploads/policybrief/REACH-National-Closure-Restructuring-2022-05-24.pdf).

 ---